Songg45/NCSTEMProject/README.md

    Phase 1:

-         Build UDP server/client to communicate via broadcast messages on an 802.11 network
+         Build UDP server/client to communicate via broadcast messages on an 802.11 network - COMPLETED

    Phase 2: